Business Tip for Culture Makers #731: Fonts are a Social Impact Opportunity

 Whenever I need to spend money for my business, I try to leverage it so that it produces a culture-making outcome, too.

-For me that means spending my biz money in the businesses, services and products of feminist, BIPOC, women, and LGBTQIA+ community members (and, and, and).
+For me that means spending my biz money in the businesses, services and products of founders with marginalized or under-represented identities (feminist, BIPOC, women, LGBTQIA+ community members and, and, and).

 I call this “leveraging my line items”.